 The East Metro Area has two stocked trout streams.

-Brown trout are moderately abundant in the Vermillion, with a good population of larger fish available.
+Brown Trout are moderately abundant in the Vermillion, with a good population of larger fish available.
 There are several stretches of stream with public access.

-More detailed information on the Vermillion, including a map indicating public fishing areas.
+More detailed information on the Vermillion.

 Brown's Creek is located at the north edge of Stillwater.
 Trout inhabit that portion of the creek from below State Highway 96 and the mouth, located near the intersection of State Highway 96 and State Highway 95.

-This stream is stocked annually with yearling brown trout.
+This stream is stocked annually with yearling Rainbow Trout.
 There are three areas with public access on this stream.
 The first section runs from the western bridge over Brown's Creek on McKusick Road to approximately 300 feet below the Neal Ave bridge.
 The second reach with public access extends approximately 2,000 feet upstream of the eastern McKusick Ave crossing.
 A third area offering public fishing runs from the mouth at the St. Croix River upstream to the posted boundary just below Stonebridge Trail.
 A designated parking area is located along the north side of Hwy 96 just west of the junction of Hwy 96 and Hwy 95.